CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## account_sendParcel
-(not implemented) Sends a parcel by signing it with the account’s private key.
+Sends a parcel by signing it with the account’s private key.
 It automatically fills the nonce if the nonce is not given

 Params: